-The 2009 review is available for download.
+The 2009 IEA review of Turkey's energy policies is available for download here.

 This review analyses the broad range of energy challenges facing Turkey and provides critiques and recommendation for further policy improvements.
 Turkey will likely see the fastest medium to long-term growth in energy demand among the IEA member countries.
 It has a young and urbanising population and energy use is still comparatively low.
 Therefore, ensuring sufficient energy supply to a growing economy remains the government’s main energy policy concern.
 Turkey has also progressed significantly in all other areas of energy policy over the past few years.